 On this basis one can easily conclude that universals and individuals can never be the same, at least because of the forms of generality (which cannot be predicated of individuals) and of thisness (which cannot be predicated of universals).
 So Penbygull had to put forward new criteria for identity and distinction.
 First of all, he distinguishes between the notion of non-identity and that of difference (or distinction) and denies that the notion of difference implies that of non-identity (De universalibus, p.
 190); then he affirms that the two notions of difference and (real) identity are logically compatible (ibid.); finally he suggests the following definitions for these three notions non-identity, difference or distinction, and (absolute) identity (De universalibus, pp. 190–91):

-a is non-identical with b iff there is not any form F such that F is present in the same way in a and b;
+a is non-identical with b iff there is no form F such that F is present in the same way in a and b;

 a differs from b iff there is at least one form F such that F is directly present in a but not in b or vice versa;

-a is (absolutely) identical with b iff for all forms F, it is the case that F is present in a iff it is present in the same way in b.
+a is (absolutely) identical with b if and only if for any form F, F is present in a iff it is present in the same way in b.

 The criterion for non-identity is stronger than the common one for real distinction: two things can be qualified as non-identical iff they belong to distinct categories.
 On the other side, the definition of difference does not exclude the possibility that two things which differ from each other share one or more properties (or forms).
 Thus, there are degrees of distinction, and what is more, the degree of distinction between two things can be read as the inverse measure of their (partial) identity.
 For instance, if we compare the list of the forms (both substantial and accidental) which constitute Socrates and those which make up the universal-man, it is evident that Socrates and the universal-man differ from each other, since there are forms which directly inhere in Socrates and not in the universal-man and vice versa; but it is also evident that the two lists are identical for a long section, that is, that Socrates and the universal-man, considered from the point of view of their metaphysical composition, are partially the same.
 As a result, the copula of the propositions which Penbygull deals with cannot be extensionally interpreted, as it does not mean that a given object is a member of a certain set, nor that a given set is included in another, but it always means degrees in identity between two compound entities.